dogtail9/ProjectTemplateTutorial/README.md

 *The AddSolutionFolderEx methods adds a folder to either the solution or another SolutionFolder and returns the newly created SolutionFolder.
 If the SolutionFolder already exists it will return that SolutionFolder.*

 ### GetProject
-Create a new method that we can reuse when we add a project to our solution or to a solution folder.
+Because the method AddFromTemplate always returns null, we need a way to find the newly created project Create a new method that we can reuse when we add a project to our solution or a solution folder.

 ```CSharp
 private static Project GetProject(string projectName)